A Neural Network Transformer Model for Composite Microstructure Homogenization: Dimensionality Reduction of Microstructure Representation

-It should be noted that a set of parameters describing the microstructure (such as \ac{FVR}) might not necessarily capture features that govern strength behavior.
-As an example, composite stiffness can generally be well predicted purely based on \ac{FVR}, while strength is generally highly dependent on local material inhomogeneity \cite{barnett_prediction_2021}.
+It should be noted that a set of parameters describing the microstructure (such as \ac*{FVR}) might not necessarily capture features that govern strength behavior.
+As an example, composite stiffness can generally be well predicted purely based on \ac*{FVR}, while strength is generally highly dependent on local material inhomogeneity \cite{barnett_prediction_2021}.
 The validity of the chosen microstructure representation parameters has, therefore, to be evaluated with respect to their expressiveness for both stiffness and strength prediction.
+Since studies have indicated that the fiber spacing has a major impact on the transverse composite strength \cite{yang13}, future work will entail generating microstructure with controlled fiber spacing to analyze the impact of these microstructural features on the homogenized yield strength and the transformer's ability to capture this dependency.

-As an alternative to two-point statistics with \ac{PCA} for dimensionality reduction, a learned microstructure encoding was implemented.
-An image of the microstructure (as seen in Fig.~\ref{fig:training_figs}) was used as input to a \ac{CNN}.
-The \ac{CNN} successfully reduced the dimensionality of the microstructure image to a pre-defined number of parameters (e.g., 3 parameters) and created a hidden state that was used as input to the transformer model.
-Weights of the \ac{CNN} were trained simultaneously with the transformer network to minimize the model prediction error.
-The intended purpose of the microstructure encoding learned by the \ac{CNN} was to enable the automatic selection of microstructural features that control the homogeneous stiffness and strength response.
-An advantage of a learned microstructure encoding over two-point correlation could be that the \ac{CNN} better adapts to features governing composite strength.
+As an alternative to two-point statistics with \ac*{PCA} for dimensionality reduction, a learned microstructure encoding was implemented.
+An image of the microstructure (as seen in Fig.~\ref{fig:training_figs}) was used as input to a \ac*{CNN}.
+The \ac*{CNN} successfully reduced the dimensionality of the microstructure image to a pre-defined number of parameters (e.g., 3 parameters) and created a hidden state that was used as input to the transformer model.
+Weights of the \ac*{CNN} were trained simultaneously with the transformer network to minimize the model prediction error.

+The intended purpose of the microstructure encoding learned by the \ac*{CNN} was to enable the automatic selection of microstructural features that control the homogeneous stiffness and strength response.
+An advantage of a learned microstructure encoding over two-point correlation could be that the \ac*{CNN} better adapts to features governing composite strength.
 In contrast, dimensionality-reduced two-point statistics provide pre-defined parameters that are not necessarily optimal to capture property governing features.